Cray-HPE/docs-csm/operations/power_management/Prepare_the_System_for_Power_Off.md

          boa-e0fca5e3-b671-4184-aa21-84feba50e85f   1/1           36m        3d5h
          ```

-         Any job with a 0/1 COMPLETIONS column is still running and is a candidate to be forcibly deleted.
+         Any job with a `0/1` `COMPLETIONS` column is still running and is a candidate to be forcibly deleted.
          The BOA Job ID appears in the NAME column.

-    2. Clean up prior to BOA job deletion.
+    1. Clean up prior to BOA job deletion.

          The BOA pod mounts a ConfigMap under the name `boot-session` at the directory `/mnt/boot_session` inside the pod.
 This ConfigMap has a random UUID name like `e0543eb5-3445-4ee0-93ec-c53e3d1832ce`.
          Prior to deleting a BOA job, delete its ConfigMap.
          Find the BOA job's ConfigMap with the following command:

          ```bash
-         ncn-m001# kubectl -n services describe job <BOA Job ID> |grep ConfigMap -A 1 -B 1
+         ncn# kubectl -n services describe job <BOA Job ID> |grep ConfigMap -A 1 -B 1
          ```

          Example:

          ```bash
-         ncn-m001# kubectl -n services describe job boa-0216d2d9-b2bc-41b0-960d-165d2af7a742 |grep ConfigMap -A 1 -B 1
+         ncn# kubectl -n services describe job boa-0216d2d9-b2bc-41b0-960d-165d2af7a742 |grep ConfigMap -A 1 -B 1
             boot-session:
              Type:      ConfigMap (a volume populated by a ConfigMap)
              Name:      e0543eb5-3445-4ee0-93ec-c53e3d1832ce    <<< ConfigMap name.
 Delete this one.